Trafficking Risk in Sub-Saharan African Supply Chains

 FORESTRY/WOOD OVERVIEW

-Logging in Swaziland is conducted on large-scale commercial plantations on land that was formerly grassland or evergreen forest.
-About 9-10 percent of land in Swaziland is dedicated to these plantations.
-The original establishment of over 100,000 hectares of plantations has reportedly contributed to the displacement of indigenous populations.[68]
+Logging in Eswatini is conducted on large-scale commercial plantations on land that was formerly grassland or evergreen forest.
+About 12 percent of land, or 97,560 hectares, in Eswatini is dedicated to these plantations as of 2017.
+[103] First reported in 2004, the original establishment of over 100,000 hectares of plantations have reportedly contributed to the displacement of indigenous populations.[104]
+Given that 75.2 percent of the population lives 11 in rural areas, deforestation as a result of plantation expansion uproots and disrupts livelihoods.[105]

 DOCUMENTED TRAFFICKING IN PERSONS RISKS FACTORS IN FORESTRY/WOOD PRODUCTION

-Commercial timber plantations use large amounts of water resources, which is particularly challenging in terms of Swaziland’s propensity for drought and contributes to food insecurity for local people.
-Pollution from timber mills reportedly contributes to asthma and other illnesses for local populations.[69]
+Commercial timber plantations use large amounts of water resources, which is particularly challenging in terms of Eswatini’s propensity for drought and contributes to food insecurity for local people.
+Pollution from timber mills reportedly contributes to illnesses for local populations.
+Women are disproportionately affected in issues relating to forestry, as they comprise most of the workforce in the agricultural sector.
+[106]

 Related Resources